 In other words, I have a theory.

 They remember what things sounded like when they had tubes.
-Modern engineers seem to have forgotten that sound.
-They have no reference for Tubey Magic.
-If they use tubes in their mastering chains, they sure don’t sound the way vintage tube-mastered records can sound.
+Modern engineers appear to have forgotten that sound.
+They seem to have no reference for Tubey Magic.
+If they use tubes in their mastering chains, they sure don’t sound the way vintage tube-mastered records tend to sound.

 Transistor Audio Equipment with Plenty of Tubey Magic

-I once owned a wonderful Sherwood receiver that you would swear had tubes in it when in fact it was simply an unusually well-designed transistor unit.
+I once owned a wonderful Sherwood receiver that you would swear had tubes in it.
+In fact it was simply an unusually well-designed transistor unit.
 Anyone listening to it would never know that it was solid state.
 It has none of the “sound” we associate with solid state, thank goodness.

 Very low power, 15 watts a channel.
 No wonder it sounded so good.